-Role: National trade associations and their affiliates have a similar role to State trade associations-but for the entire nation.
+Role: National trade associations have a similar role to State trade associations-but for the entire nation.
 They work with industry, government, and customer stakeholders to promote policy development and implementation related to soybean operations and the natural gas industry.